Alert Triage and Investigation in Cybersecurity: Best Practices

 May 20, 2024

-Building better alerts and frequently tuning their efficacy are crucial to controlling alert fatigue, managing burnout, improving job satisfaction, and addressing some of the other big SOC sore spots we’ve talked about in our recent blog.
-However, the triage and investigation of these alerts plays an equally, if not more, impactful role on analyst satisfaction and security outcomes.
+Building better alerts and frequently tuning them are crucial to managing alert fatigue and burnout, improving job satisfaction, and addressing some of the other SOC challenges we’ve talked about before.
+However, alert triage—the process of efficiently sorting and prioritizing cybersecurity alerts—and the investigation, play an equally, if not more, impactful role on both analyst satisfaction and security outcomes

 It’s no surprise then that according to an IDC study, it’s taking most security teams around 30 minutes to investigate each false positive alert

-In this blog post, I’ll explain two key parts of the triage and investigative process to focus on to alleviate the biggest driver of fatigue in the investigation process.
+In this blog post, I’ll explain the key best practices in alert triage and investigative process that alleviate the biggest drivers of alert fatigue.

 To start an investigation on the right note, it's helpful to establish playbooks that outline the initial steps for investigating each type of alert.
 These playbooks should include specific indicators of compromise (IOCs) or behaviors identified in the detection, along with references to their sources, such as whitepapers, tweets, etc., or other related alerts.
 This approach provides analysts with immediate context to begin triage and investigation.